Who better? Besides, he's been practicing all summer. Happy New Year.

 "Their revenues are in the top three or four in baseball," Boras said.
 "The New York Mets have a lot of choices, and the Wilpon family is very successful.
 Sure, the Mets can sign any player they want to sign if they so choose to."

-"I just can't believe how negative some Mets fans have become, scouring the blogosphere I've seen nothing but negative comments about how the Mets are handling the off-season."-Mets FeverWhat Ed says is interesting because it's something I investigate in myself from time to time.
+One of my favorite Mets blogs had this to say a while back: "I just can't believe how negative some Mets fans have become, scouring the blogosphere I've seen nothing but negative comments about how the Mets are handling the off-season."-Mets FeverWhat Ed says is interesting because it's something I investigate in myself from time to time.
 Currently, I'm spending long chunks of time in deep meditation with the help of some mind altering drugs in far away caves (code for "too busy playing Bejeweled").
 Seriously, it's a daily struggle not to turn this blog into the Rego Park version of "Hey You Kids, Get Off My Lawn".
 And if the Mets wouldn't give me so much material, maybe I'd be a bit friendlier and more optimistic.